tinko26/ao/docs/api/src/ao_sys/ao_are.h.md

 typedef struct ao_are_wait_t ao_are_wait_t;
 ```

-This type represents the waiting for an auto-reset event.
+Represents the waiting for an auto-reset event.

 # Structs